DimuthuMadushan/Ballerina-graphQL-Library-Design/README.md

 ## Resolvers

-Resolvers are functions that include the logic for retriving data.
+Resolvers are functions that include the logic for fetching data.
 Every field of schema should be backed by a resolver function and that function name should be matched the schema's field name in a non-case-sensitive way.

 Sample resolvers: